holoviz-dev/pyctdev/README.md

     can be corrected :) )

-  * a way to map relatively unchanging "high level tasks" (e.g. "run the unit tests") to underlying commands that might change over time (e.g. as the python packaging ecosystem changes) or that vary between projects (e.g. run tests with nose or with pytest).
+  * a way to map relatively unchanging "high level tasks" (e.g. "run the unit tests") to underlying specific commands that might change over time (e.g. as the python packaging ecosystem changes) or that vary between projects (e.g. run tests with nose or with pytest).